Multilayer Codes for Synchronization from Deletions and Insertions: Decoding Algorithm

 \subsection{Step 5: Replacing deletions with erasures}

-In this step, for each of the $r_4$ surviving pairs $(\tilde Y, \tilde{\bm{A}} )$, we replace each chunk of $\tilde{Y}$ that still contains deletions with $n_c$ erasures.
-Hence, if there are $\nu$ chunks with deletions (where $1\leq\nu\leq l_2$), the resulting sequence will have length $n$, with $n_c \nu$ erasures and no deletions.
+In this step, for each of the $\vert\Lc_4\vert$ surviving pairs $(\tilde Y, \tilde{\bm{A}} )$, we replace each chunk of $\tilde{Y}$ that still contains deletions with $n_c$ erasures.
+Hence, if there are $\nu$ chunks with deletions (where $1\leq\nu\leq k$), the resulting sequence will have length $n$, with $n_c \nu$ erasures and no deletions.
 Notice that this operation of replacing with erasures can be performed without ambiguity since $\tilde{\bm A}$ precisely indicates the starting position of each chunk and also the number of deletions within that chunk.

-The purpose of the linear code is to recover from the remaining erasures.
+The purpose of the linear code is to recover the erased bits.
 The minimum distance of the linear code should be large enough to guarantee that we can resolve all the $\nu n_c$ erased bits.
-In Example \ref{example_RS}, as there are four deletions, we will have at most $\nu=4$ erased chunks, so we choose a Reed-Solomon code with $4$ parity check equations in $GF(2^4)$.
-The chunk-matrix $\tilde{\bm{A}}_3$ in \eqref{matrices1} shows that a smaller number of parity check symbols will not suffice if we want to correct all deletion patterns.
+In Example \ref{example_RS}, as there are four deletions, we will have at most $\nu=4$ erased chunks, so we choose a Reed-Solomon code with $4$ parity-check equations in $GF(2^4)$.
+The chunk-matrix $\tilde{\bm{A}}_3$ in \eqref{matrices1} shows that a smaller number of parity-check symbols will not suffice if we want to correct all deletion patterns.

-Some invalid candidates may be discarded in the process of correcting the erasures as we may find that the parity check equations cannot be solved.
+Some invalid candidates may be discarded in the process of correcting the erasures as we may find that the parity-check equations are inconsistent, i.e. there is no solution for the erased chunks.
+We denote the number of remaining candidates at the end of this step by $\vert\Lc_5\vert$.